RhodesPeter/waterfall-function-workshop/README.md

 The waterfall function takes three arguments:

-1) an initial argument, this is passed into the first async function in the waterfall.
+1) An initial argument, this is passed into the first async function in the waterfall.

-2) the second argument is an array of functions, each function takes two arguments.
+2) The second argument is an array of functions, each function takes two arguments.
 The the first one it uses to find a result, the second is a callback function.
 These functions will get called one after the other by waterfall.

-3) a final callback is the third argument.
+3) A final callback is the third argument.
 This is called when waterfall has called the last function.

 ### Workshop: